In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

-The main goal of my research is to deal theoretically and numerically with this kind of questions and the related ones: can we estimate the exit-time and the exit-location of a broad variety of non-linear diffusions in non-convex settings?
+The main goal of my research is to deal theoretically and numerically with this kind of questions and the related ones: can we estimate the exit-time and the exit-location of a broad variety of nonlinear diffusions in nonconvex settings?

 \[

-X_t=X_0+\sigma B_t-\int_0^t\nabla V(X_s){\rm d}s-\int_0^t\left[\nabla F\ast\mathcal{L}\left(X_s\right)\right](X_s){\rm d}s
+X_t=X_0+\sigma B_t-\int_0^t\nabla V(X_s){\rm d}s-\int_0^t\Big[\nabla F\ast\mathcal{L}\left(X_s\right)\Big](X_s){\rm d}s

-Under regularity assumptions on \(V\) and \(F\), the equation admits a unique strong solution \(\left(X_t\right)_{t\in\mathbb{R}_+}\) if the initial random variable \(X_0\) admits a moment of a given order.
+Under suitable regularity assumptions on \(V\) and \(F\), the equation admits a unique strong solution \(\left(X_t\right)_{t\in\mathbb{R}_+}\) provided that the initial random variable \(X_0\) admits a moment of a given order, the latter one directly depending on the growth of the two potentials).
 Moreover, the second moment is uniformly bounded with respect to the time so that the family \(\left\{\mathcal{L}\left(X_t\right)\right\}_{t\in\mathbb{R}_+}\) is tight.

 The diffusive term allows an automatic regularization of the law.
 Hence, \(\mathcal{L}\left(X_t\right)\) is absolutely continuous with respect to the Lebesgue measure for any \(t>0\).
-Furthermore, its density - that we denote as \(u_t(x)\) (that is to say we have \(\mathbb{P}\left(X_t\in[x;x+{\rm d}x]\right)=u_t(x){\rm d}x\)) - satisfies the folowing granular media partial differential equation:
+Furthermore, its density - that we denote as \(u_t(x)\) (that is to say we have \(\mathbb{P}\left(X_t\in[x;x+{\rm d}x]\right)=u_t(x){\rm d}x\)) - satisfies the so-called granular media equation that is folowing nonlinear partial differential equation:

 \[